 Through Focus Spot Diagram

 The first basic principle of through-focus MTF is the geometrical limitation.
-Any lens that focuses light produces an “illumination cone”.
-An example is shown below.
+Any lens that focuses light produces an “illumination cone.”
+See below for an example:

 The light from the lens comes to a focus and then expands again, as it should.
-The diameter of the illumination cone at the focus is very small, but it is larger at either side.
-The diameter of the illumination cone is also known as the spot size.
-Its variation on either side of focus is shown in the following figure, which is known as a “through focus spot diagram”.
+The diameter of the illumination cone (called the spot size) is very small at the focus but it is larger at either side.
+The following figure, called a “through focus spot diagram”, shows its variation on either side of focus.

-The central spot is at the focus of the lens and the ones to the left and right correspond to the illumination cone before (to the left) and after (to the right) focus.
+The central spot is at the focus of the lens and the spots to the left and right correspond to the illumination cone before (to the left) and after (to the right) focus.
 As you can see, the spot size increases dramatically as you move away from focus.
 This forms an upper limit on the through focus MTF.
-How fast this happens depends on the F/# of the optical system.
-Those readers who are familiar with photography may well be familiar with this term, but let me explain it for the others.
+The F# of the optical system will determine how fast this happens.
+Any photographers reading this may be familiar with this term, but let me explain it for the others.

-F/# (pronounced “F number”) is the focal length of a lens divided by the diameter of the beam of light that enters it.
+F/# (pronounced “EFF number”) is the focal length of a lens divided by the diameter of the beam of light that enters it.
+If you’d like to learn more about that concept, head to this page.
 For a simple lens, such as the one pictured above, the diameter of the beam is the diameter of the lens.
-More complicated lenses, such as one would find on a digital camera, often have an entering beam diameter that differs significantly from the diameter of the lens.
-The lens pictured above has a focal length that is twice the diameter of the entering beam, so the F/# is 2, which would be written F/2 (pronounced F two).
+More complicated lenses, like those on digital cameras, often have an entering beam diameter that differs from the lens diameter.
+The lens above has a focal length that’s twice the diameter of the entering beam, so the F/# is 2.
+This is written as F/2 (pronounced EFF two).

 The spot size at a given distance from focus can never be smaller than the diameter calculated from the F/#.
 Take, for example, the F/2 lens shown above.
 The spot size 1 mm away from the focus can never be smaller than 1/2 mm.
 If the lens were F/2.5, the spot could be no smaller than 1/2.5 or 0.4 mm.
 Applying what we learned about MTF, the MTF at 2 cy/mm would be essentially zero for an F/2 lens 1 mm from focus.
 An F/2.5 lens would have a nonzero 2 cy/mm MTF at 1 mm from focus, but it would drop to zero at 1.25 mm from focus.